Viral meningitis is an inflammation in tissue layers that surround the brain and spine. It is often less serious than bacterial meningitis.

 - Fluids—may be given by IV if vomiting is severe

-- Wash your hands often.
-It is very important after using bathroom or changing diapers.
+- Wash hands often—especially after using the bathroom or changing diapers.

 - Use proper care when cleaning rat or mouse feces or nesting.